 What Are Dark Pools, and How to Spot Them

 There are certain parts of the stock market that are above the level of any individual investor.
 Financial institutions often trade millions of shares at a time.
-These block trades can send a stock soaring or plummeting.
+These block trades could send a stock soaring or plummeting.
 And for that reason, the people who make them want privacy.
 So they frequently operate in hidden corners of the market known as “dark pools.”

 Let’s learn more about these mysterious and powerful back rooms of the financial system…